Queen of Pentacles

 Signs of spring

 Persephone is associated with the spring, which occurs when she emerges from the deep earth (Hades) every year.
 We see signs of spring all around the Queen and her throne.
-Our own lives are the same – we can only move from the dark, cold winters in our lives by creating our own spring; self-growth to create the green shoots of personal change.
+Our own lives are the same – we can only move from the dark, cold winters in our lives by creating our own spring through self-growth to create the green shoots of personal change.

 row icon image